Last Updated: May 28, 2024

 Personal Life

-Gibson and his wife Christine share a son, Travis Carter.
-The couple separated in 2011 and he filed for divorce in 2014.
+Gibson and his ex-wife Christine have a son, Travis Carter.
+The couple separated in 2011, and Thomas filed for divorce in 2014.
 The divorce was finalized in February 2018.
 Outside of acting, Gibson is an avid golfer who plays year-round at tournaments and events.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.